pnp/cli-microsoft365/docs/docs/cmd/app/permission/permission-add.md

 ## Options

 `--appId [appId]`
-: Client ID of the Azure AD app registered in the .m365rc.json file to retrieve API permissions for
+: Client ID of the Azure AD app registered in the .m365rc.json file to retrieve API permissions for.

 `--applicationPermission [applicationPermission]`
-: Space-separated list of application permissions to add
+: Space-separated list of application permissions to add.

 `--delegatedPermission [delegatedPermission]`
-: Space-separated list of delegated permissions to add
+: Space-separated list of delegated permissions to add.

 `--grantAdminConsent`
 : If specified, admin consent to the newly added permissions will be granted.